 Nurse Managers & Directors

-This training is designed for all inpatient nurse managers at the Downtown and Community Campuses as well as outpatient/ambulatory nursing managers as well.
+This training is designed for all inpatient nurse managers at the University and Community Campuses as well as outpatient/ambulatory nursing managers as well.

 Please pick the specific power-point presentation that applies to your area of responsibility:

-Blackboard Course: UH456 Incident Command Training for Nurse Managers
+Brightspace Course: 1778 Incident Command Training for Nurse Managers

 This training is required yearly training as indicated by CMS rules pertaining to emergency preparedness.